When (and Why) You Should Use a Resume Summary Statement

 Career Summary is a statement placed at the top of the resume.
 They took over the objectives which were often vague and blatantly meaningless for employers.
+So, does your resume need a summary?
+According to expert advice, a resume summary is necessary if you are applying for a highly competitive job.
 Summaries typically contain a few pitchy sentences aimed to market your background quickly.
 Given the six seconds that recruiters spend on each resume, having a strong introduction may make a lot of difference!
+Do you need a resume summary?
+Yes, you do!

-Yet, the opinions of career experts on including a summary polarize.
-Some state that all job-seekers, regardless of their industry and level of career, should be using it.
-Others state that adding a summary takes valuable resume space for nothing.
+Yet, the opinions of career experts on including a summary section polarize.
+Some state that all job-seekers, regardless of their industry and level of career, should be using either a summary of qualifications or a resume summary statement, aslo known as a career profile statement, to get recruiter attention.
+Others state that adding a summary takes valuable resume space for nothing, as this section takes less than a six-second scan and does not predetermine a job-winning resume.
 To help you decide on including a summary, our resume writer NYC will explain in detail in what cases using a summary makes sense.
 We bet you cannot deal without a resume.

 How does the summary statement look like?